About Us

 Our Future

 Since then, the adaptive clothing market has exploded into a global movement.
-Our product line initially focused on products for stoma, feeding tube, and diabetes care.
-We have started to expand our line to include more apparel items for wheelchair users, amputees, for surgical recovery, to manage cancer treatments, and more.
-Our customers have been ignored by the fashion industry for a long time, and we're hoping to change that for good.
+Our product line initially focused on products for stoma, feeding tubes, and diabetes care.
+We’ve expanded to include more apparel items for wheelchair users, amputees, surgical recovery, and to manage cancer treatments.
+Our innovative designs allow easy access to ports, tubes, and devices without compromising on design.
+With concealed zippers, magnets, and snaps, our clothing is stylish for everyday wear and practical for hospital or treatment visits.

 Why "Spoonie Threads?"